Big Bend - Saltwater Paddling Trail - Camping Permits

-For safety, FWC will not issue camping permits for canoers or solo kayak paddlers.
+For safety, the FWC will not issue camping permits for canoeists or solo kayak paddlers.

 Separate reservations must be submitted for each trip.

-Reservations may be made up to six months in advance with the exception of single nights which may be reserved no more than 1 month in advance.
+Reservations may be made up to six months in advance with the exception of single nights, which may be reserved no more than one month in advance.

 There is no fee at this time for permits.